distribution/distribution/docs/deploying.md

 ### Alternatives

 1. You may want to leverage more advanced basic auth implementations through a proxy design, in front of the registry.
-You will find an example of such design in the [nginx proxy documentation](nginx.md).
+You will find examples of such patterns in the [recipes list](recipes.md).

 2. Alternatively, the Registry also supports delegated authentication, redirecting users to a specific, trusted token server.
 That approach requires significantly more investment, and only make sense if you want to fully configure ACLs and more control over the Registry integration into your global authorization and authentication systems.